 What is the difference between summer school and ESY?

 Extended School Year services, or ESY, is not the same thing as summer school.
 If your child is in public school and has received an Individualized Education Program (IEP) for a documented disability (academic, social, behavioral, communication, etc.), then they may qualify for ESY (each state or school district sets their own eligibility requirements).
-Some ESY programs happen after school and some ESY programs happen during the summer.
+Some ESY programs happen after school during the year and some ESY programs happen during the summer.
 They are no cost to you.

 Can I refuse my child for summer school?

 If your child attends public school and they have recommended summer school, you can refuse to send your child.
 However, understand the implications of this refusal because it may mean that your child may receive a failing grade and/or be held back a grade when the school year starts.
 Definitely discuss it with your school district before making a decision.